bcomnes/bret.io/src/jobs/littlstar/README.md

 - Automated component testing, with a minimum of 'does it render' testing utilizing the storybook stories.
 - Release automation.

-Overall, the codebase has had two other seasoned developers (one familiar and one new at React) jump in and found it productive.
+Overall, the codebase has had two other seasoned developers (one familiar and one new at React) jump in and find it productive based on individual testimony.
+Gathering feedback from those thatI work with on technical decisions that I make is an important feedback look I always try to incorporate when green fielding projects.
 Additionally, it has been a relatively malleable code base that is easy to add MVP features to and is in a great position to grow.

 ### `vision.css`

 ![vision.css](./vision.jpg)

-I implemented a custom design system working closely with our design team.
+I implemented a custom design system in tandem with our design team.
 This project has worked out well, and has so far avoided 'css lockout', where only one developer can effectively make dramatic changes to an app layout due to an undefined and overly general orthogonal 'global style sheet'.

 The way this was achieved was by focusing on a simple global CSS style sheet that implements the base HTML elements in accordance with the design system created by the design team.